-If you or a loved one has suffer a construction injury, do not hesitate to contact a Thomas, Ferguson & Mullins today.
-With over 75 years combined experience fighting for the rights of our clients, and numerous successes involving serious injury claims and fatalities at construction sites, our law firm is here to help you.
+If you or a loved one has suffered a construction injury, do not hesitate to contact Thomas, Ferguson & Mullins today.
+With almost 100 years combined experience fighting for the rights of our clients, and numerous successes involving serious injury claims and fatalities at construction sites, our law firm is here to help you.

 Everyone knows that construction sites are dangerous.
 Because of the risk of serious injury and even death, there are numerous laws and regulations designed by the government and trade industry groups to protect workers and others who are on construction sites from injury and fatal accidents.
 Despite all these safety rules, regulations and modern equipment, thousands of people are injured each year on North Carolina construction sites.

 Whether you or your injured loved one was a construction site worker, pedestrian passing by, or a site visitor, our lawyers have extensive experience representing those seriously injured or fatally wounded at construction sites in North Carolina.

 Right to Recovery

 There are multiple layers of laws and regulations covering construction site duties and responsibilities.
 You can find many of them on the Occupational Safety and Health Administration’s website.
 There are multiple layers of insurance coverages too.
 When there are serious injuries or death, often more than one area of the law is involved and the victim is entitled to more than recovery from just one source.